 Traffic Source Makes a Huge Difference

 The bounce rate should be evaluated differently depending on the source of the traffic.
 For example, organic traffic is likely to produce a low bounce rate; Traffic coming via social media platforms or received with display advertising can create a high bounce rate.
 Therefore, when calculating, you should consider both on-page and traffic basis.
-For example, social media and display sources can increase
+For example, social media and display sources can increase bounce rate for the following reasons:

 - The users following the Social Media flow does not pay special attention to what is brought to them; they do not elaborate on what is already visible in the stream.